-Developing and Maintaining a Chronic Pain Management Plan
+Self-Managed Chronic Pain Management Plan

-These PDF resources provide information about how opioid use disorder is treated and the different types of addiction treatment services.
+These resources provide information about how opioid use disorder (addiction) is treated and the different types of addiction treatment services.
 Resources also cover what to look for in an addiction treatment program and how to find treatment services that can accommodate your needs.
-Families will find information on myths and facts about addiction, how to help someone who is going through addiction treatment, and where family members can go for emotional support.
+Families will find information on myths and facts about addiction, tips to help someone who is going through addiction treatment, and where family members can go for emotional support.

 - How Opioid Use Disorder Is Treated

 - Get information on: Path to recovery, how opioid addiction is treated, where to find treatment for opioid addiction, medication to treat opioid addiction, peer recovery support, peer recovery support, and more intensive sources of addiction treatment.

 - Answers to Common Questions About Accessing Opioid Use Disorder Treatment